-Readings and assignments are in English for interdisciplinary students.

-Russian majors and minors read some materials and complete assignments in Russian.
+Lectures are in English; Readings and assignments are in English for interdisciplinary students; Russian majors and minors read some materials in Russian and some in English as well as complete some assignments in Russian and some in English.

-Evaluation for all students is based on:
+Evaluation for all students is based upon:

-- Attendance and participation in class discussion and reflective writing on the weekly readings; - A midterm and final exam; - A research paper of 10-12 pages on a topic chosen in consultation with the instructor;
+- Attendance and participation in class discussion, including reflective writing (quizzes) on weekly readings;

+- A 10-15 minute presentation;

+- A research paper of 10-12 pages;

+- A final exam.

-Regular attendance and participation is mandatory and forms part of the final grade.
+Regular attendance and participation are mandatory and form part of the final grade.
 See attendance policy below.